Mobility aid: Walkers

+Walker Cane Hybrid

+The walker cane hybrid, introduced in 2012, bridges the gap between a cane and a walker.
+It has two legs for added side-to-side stability and can be used with one or both hands.
+It functions in various positions -- in front or to the side of the user -- and may also assist with stair climbing.
+Although it offers more support than a cane, it is not a replacement for a full walker, which has four points of contact and provides greater overall stability.

-Gait trainers
+Gait Trainers

-Another device to assist walking that has entered the market in recent years is the gait trainer.
-This is a mobility aid that is more supportive than the standard walker.
-It typically offers support that assists weight-bearing and balance.
-The accessories or product parts that attach to the product frame provide unweighting support and postural alignment to enable walking practice.
+Gait trainers are advanced mobility aids that offer more support than standard walkers.
+They are often used for weight-bearing assistance and balance training.
+These devices typically include frames with accessories that provide partial body weight support and help maintain posture, enabling the user to practice walking safely.

 Seated walking scooter

 The Walk Aid Scooter allows a user with normal balance and foot, knee or hip conditions to unload the lower extremities.
 The two-wheeled scooter has a bicycle-type seat and handlebars, and is manually propelled with one or both feet like a balance bicycle.
 This walking aid scooter provides more support than a cane and is lighter, less bulky and easier to propel than a wheelchair.

 Wheelchairs and scooters

 Wheelchairs and mobility scooters substitute for walking by providing a wheeled device on which the user sits.
 Wheelchairs may be either manually propelled (by the user or by an aide) or electrically powered (commonly known as a "powerchair").
 There are different types of wheelchair power add-ons that turn any manual wheelchair into a power assisted.

 Mobility scooters are electrically powered, as are motorized wheelchairs.
 Wheelchairs and Scooters are normally recommended for any individual due to significant mobility/balance impairment.
 A Registered Occupational Therapist or Physiotherapist (few cases) are able to provide object and clinical testing to ensure proper and safe device recommendations.